MatthewYong/saitama-dainingu/README.md

 For more information on how to deploy a website on GitHub, please visit [here](https://help.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).

 ### Cloning a Repository
+To make a clone of the website and work locally, the following steps needs to be taken:
+1. Go to the main page of the GitHub repository and click on the dropdown menu **'Clone or download'**
+2. Copy the URL and go to your local IDE (Integrated Development Environment)
+3. In the terminal of your IDE type in **'git clone** and the paste the URL copied from step 2
+4. Press **Enter** and the clone will be created

+For more information on cloning repositories through a command line or cloning to a GitHub Desktop, please visit [here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

 ## Credits
 ### Content